Generic Name: sumatriptan (SOO-ma-TRIP-tan)

 If OVERDOSE is suspected:

-Store Imitrex between 36 and 86 degrees F (2 and 30 degrees C).
+Store Imitrex at room temperature.
 Store away from heat, moisture, and light.
 Do not freeze.
-Do not store at temperatures above 86 degrees F (30 degrees C).
 Do not store in the bathroom.
-Keep Imitrex in the case provided.
-Throw away expired medicine as directed by your doctor (the expiration date is printed on the treatment pack).
-Do not throw away the autoinjector.
+Keep Imitrex in the packaging it comes in.
+If a case is provided, keep Imitrex in the case.
+Throw away expired medicine as directed by your doctor (the expiration date is printed on the packaging).
 Keep Imitrex out of the reach of children and away from pets.

 - If you have any questions about Imitrex, please talk with your doctor, pharmacist, or other health care provider.